-Celeste Bright Displays Nearly-Bare Bust While Posing On Her Knees With A Bunch Of Balloons
+Celeste Bright Displays Cleavage While Posing On Her Knees With A Bunch Of Balloons

 Celeste Bright opted for a provocative pose in her most recent Instagram update on Friday night, dropping the jaws of her 737,000 followers.
-The gorgeous model dressed in an revealing outfit that drew focus to her most impressive assets, and stuck to a vivid, monochromatic color scheme that beautifully complemented her platinum hair and bronzed complexion.
-Over 2,400 supporters hit the “like” button in the first hour after the post was uploaded.
+The gorgeous model dressed in a revealing outfit that drew focus to her most impressive assets, and she stuck to a vivid, monochromatic color scheme that beautifully complemented her platinum hair and bronzed complexion.
+Over 2,400 supporters hit the like button in the first hour after the post was uploaded.

 Celeste embellished the background with a collection of festive balloons that matched the shades of her lips and her shirt.
-She wore a bright pink, cropped tank top that exposed an ample amount of her rounded cleavage.
+She wore a bright pink cropped tank top that exposed an ample amount of her rounded cleavage.
 Two halves of the garment were connected in the center of her taut midsection with a large, metal ring.

-She paired the top with very high-waisted black denim pants and black boots.

 "You're so beautiful!" one fan exclaimed, emphasizing their words with kissing and smiling-hearts faces.